Kidney Cancer Treatment in Tucson, AZ

 - High calcium levels in the blood

 How is kidney cancer diagnosed?

-First, a urologist with Southwest Premier Urology will conduct a physical exam and discuss the patient’s medical history and current symptoms with them directly.
+According to the National Kidney Foundation, kidney cancer is diagnosed by first conducting a physical exam and discussing the patient’s medical history and current symptoms with them directly.
 If your urologist feels that further testing is warranted, they will most likely refer the patient to a radiologist to complete a CT scan, PET scan, MRI, or ultrasound.
 Other exams can also include a biopsy and blood test among a few others.
 Make sure you discuss your diagnostic options and preferences with your urologist.

 CT and MRI exams are typically used to detect the staging of the cancer if it exists.
 There are 4 primary staging groups of kidney cancer in addition to more specific subcategories that detail how the cancer developed and possibly spread to other areas of the body.